-Students receiving federal financial aid who withdraw, or stop attending classes, without formally withdrawing will have their case reviewed to determine if there has been overpayment of funds.
-If an overpayment has occurred, a repayment of financial aid funds is required.
-The student withdrawal date is determined by the student's last date of attendance in an academic-related activity.
+Students receiving federal financial aid who withdraw, or stop attending classes, without filing the appropriate paperwork with the Office of the Registrar, will have their case reviewed by the Office of Financial Aid to determine if there has been overpayment of funds.
+If an overpayment has occurred, the student is responsible for the repayment of financial aid funds, as dictated by the Federal Government.
+The student's withdraw date is determined by the student's last date of attendance in an academic-related activity.